Spread betting skills – how to think like a trader

 When spread betting, one of your toughest opponents is not other spread betters, it's your own brain.
 Here are three ways it can trick you into losing money.

-Spread betting is a zero sum game.
+Spread betting is a zero-sum game.
 That is, every pound you win is a pound someone else loses, and vice versa.
 So you might think your main competition is other spread betters.
 And you'd be half right.
 But beware one of your toughest opponents is your own brain.
 Here are three ways it can trick you.

-Don't mistake luck for skill
+1. Don't mistake luck for skill

-The classic error many first time spread betters make is mistaking luck for skill.
+The classic error many novice spread betters make is mistaking luck for skill.
 You place a couple of bets, you make a bit of money and so you assume you are a gambling maestro.
 So you double the size of your next bet, ditch your stop losses and bingo the next trade turns nasty and costs you a fortune.

 So be realistic enjoy your wins but be honest about whether you got lucky.
 In other words, don't just analyse loss-making trades and learn from them (although you should do this too).
 It's equally important to analyse your wins and ask yourself how easily you could repeat them.